bengisusaahin/KotlinInterviewQuestions/README.md

     }
 }
 ```
-When we write context(String, Int), this function can now work with both String and Int types simultaneously.
+When we write context(String, Int), this function can work simultaneously with both String and Int types.

+## 7- Higher-Order Functions Provide a Performance Improvement Compared to Interfaces.
+How Can We Achieve This?
+We can achieve this by using the inline keyword.
+When we use the inline keyword in a higher-order function, the function’s body is inlined with the code of the passed lambda or function parameter.
+This means the work of the passed function is directly embedded into the higher-order function, eliminating the need to create an object for the passed function in the background.
+This results in a performance boost.

+This approach is beneficial for functions that are called frequently or require high performance.
+However, inline should not be used indiscriminately; it should be applied only where it is genuinely needed.